david-drew/OV_Python_Docs/md/openvino_docs_IE_DG_InferenceEngine_QueryAPI.md

 # Introduction to Inference Engine Device Query API

 This section provides a high-level description of the process of querying of different device properties and configuration values.
-Refer to the Hello Query Device Sample sources and Multi-Device Plugin guide for example of using the Inference Engine Query API in user applications.
+Refer to the [Hello Query Device Python Sample](https://docs.openvinotoolkit.org/latest/openvino_inference_engine_ie_bridges_python_sample_hello_query_device_README.html) sources and the [Multi-Device Plugin guide](https://docs.openvinotoolkit.org/latest/openvino_docs_IE_DG_supported_plugins_MULTI.html) for example of using the Inference Engine Query API in user applications.

 ## Using the Inference Engine Query API in Your Code